OGRECave/ogre-next/Docs/src/manual/hlms.md

 effect) and it would probably work.
 But it will definitely fail on D3D11 render system.

-Refer to the following pages for block parameter references:
+Refer to the following pages for parameter references:
 - @subpage hlmsblendblockref
 - @subpage hlmspbsdatablockref
 - @subpage hlmsunlitdatablockref